wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

    <a target="_blank" href="https://docs.microsoft.com/en-us/learn/modules/create-language-model-with-language-understanding/2-get-started">LUIS</a> trains a language model that can understand spoken or text-based commands.

-   DEMO: <a target="_blank" href="https://www.luis.ai/">https://www.luis.ai</a>
+1. DEMO: <a target="_blank" href="https://www.luis.ai/">https://www.luis.ai</a>

    Separate resources are created for authoring processing from prediction runs so that utilization for the two can be tracked separately.

-1. View a demo interface to voice control lighting in a virtual home.
+1. DEMO: voice control lighting in a virtual home.

    <a target="_blank" href="
    https://aidemos.microsoft.com/luis/demo">